JanoALockhart/JanoALockhart/README.md

 ## Hi, I'm Jano :wave: ##
 I'm Jano Axel Lockhart.
-Student in Information Systems Engineering at <a href="https://uns.edu.ar/">Universidad Nacional del Sur (UNS)</a>, Argentina.
+Student in Software Engineering at <a href="https://uns.edu.ar/">Universidad Nacional del Sur (UNS)</a>, Argentina.
 I'm pasionate about learning new topics and helping others by sharing them.

 ### Contact